rng-guy/NFSMWBartender/APPENDIX.md

 Regarding **uncategorised features** (`BartenderSettings\Basic\Others.ini`):

-* Deleting this file also disables the fix for getting busted while the "EVADE" bar fills.
+* Deleting this file also disables the fix for getting busted while the green "EVADE" bar fills.

+* The "BUSTED" bar fills when you drive slowly enough and are near a cop who can see you.
+Once the bar is full, the cops apprehend you and end the pursuit (not in your favour).

+* The `BustSpeed` VltEd parameter defines the speed threshold for busting.

+* The "EVADE" bar fills when you are not within line of sight of any cops.
+Once the bar is full, you enter "COOLDOWN" mode and need to stay hidden for a while to escape (and end) the pursuit.

+* The `evadetimeout` VltEd parameter defines how long you need to stay hidden in "COOLDOWN" mode.

+* The time you spend filling the green "EVADE" bar also counts towards how long you need to stay hidden in "COOLDOWN" mode.
+If the "EVADE" bar takes longer to fill, you will escape instantly.

+* The `frontLOSdistance` and `rearLOSdistance` VltEd parameters define the cops' visual range.

+* The `0x1e2a1051` VltEd parameter defines how much passive bounty you gain at each interval.

+* Bartender sets all cop-combo limits that are < 1 to 1.

 &nbsp;